jrmuizel/wr-binding/README.md

+# Obsolete
+## wr-binding has become into https://github.com/rlhunt/cbindgen/

 This project can be used to generate C bindings for rust code.
 In particular it will be used for generating a C API for webrender.

 Steps to use: